Aircraft: Airbus A 320

-Behind him the purser quickly hands out chocolates, again without saying a word.
+Behind him, the purser quickly hands out chocolates, again without saying a word.
 Oh yes, and there is no drinks service.
 Apparently, the welcome drink was it.

-Luckily it‘s not a long flight and we land in Zürich at 16h30 after a short flight of 30 minutes.
+Luckily, it‘s not a long flight and we land in Zürich at 16h30 after a short flight of 30 minutes.

 The difference between Air France and SWISS on these two flights was like night and day.
 The Air France staff on the ground and in the air were so friendly and nicely turned out.
 The interaction with them was just brilliant and really left a good impression.

-The SWISS crews, on the other hand, were really not good.
-They have zero motivation they look as though they’re really unhappy to be there and resent you for actually making them work.
+The SWISS crew, on the other hand, were really not good.
+They have zero motivation, they look as though they’re really unhappy to be there and resent you for actually making them work.
 I’m aware of that fact that a short hop of thirty minutes hardly gives any airline an opportunity to shine and interact with the customer.
 But even so, I have to say that on this flight it really felt like they were intentionally not making the effort to interact.